 Benefits of Push-Ups

-A huge benefit to doing push-ups is that this one exercise strengthens all your major muscle groups (more on that below).
-So, you don't have to add a ton of exercises into your gym session if you don't have the time.
+Remarkably, this one exercise strengthens all your major muscle groups.
+When you're able to do plenty of push-ups, you don't have to add a ton of other exercises to your gym session if you don't have the time.

 The amount of push-ups you can do is also linked to a lower risk of developing heart disease, according to a February 2019 study in JAMA Network Open.
 Those who were able to do more than 40 push-ups were significantly less likely to get heart disease over a 10-year period compared to those who could do fewer than 10 push-ups.

-However, the above study was only done with men participating, and it's worth noting that correlation doesn't equal causation.
-In other words, we can't necessarily be sure someone's ability to do push-ups was the sole reason they did or did not develop heart disease.
+However, only men participated in the study, and it's worth noting that correlation doesn't equal causation.
+In other words, we can't necessarily be sure someone's ability to do push-ups was the sole reason they did or did not develop heart disease, and we need more research that includes women.

 Muscles Worked During Push-Ups

 Do push-ups build muscle?
 Yes!
-Push-ups are a full-body strength exercise.
-According to the National Academy of Sports Medicine (NASM), push-ups work the following muscle groups:
+Push-ups are a full-body strength exercise that work the following muscle groups, according to the National Academy of Sports Medicine (NASM):

 - Chest muscles (pectorals)